 The waterfall model, characterized by a sequential and linear approach to project management, has long been the dominant framework for managing change in organizations.
 It follows a structured path, where each phase is completed before moving on to the next.
 While this approach has its merits, it often falls short when it comes to change management, which requires flexibility and adaptability.

-Agile methodologies, on the other hand, emphasize iterative and incremental development, promoting collaboration, continuous improvement, and rapid response to change.
+Agile methodologies, on the other hand, emphasize a strategic approach to iterative and incremental development, promoting collaboration, continuous improvement, and rapid response to change.
 Agile has gained significant popularity in software development, but its principles can be applied to change management as well.
 By embracing agility, organizations can navigate the complexities of change more effectively, fostering innovation and resilience.

 Unfortunately, change management work and activities have not been formally acknowledged in agile methodology.
 To read up more about this visit our article Why Change Management is Omitted from Agile Methodology.